serglider/Game-of-Life-Fight-To-The-Death/README.md

 This is an entry for the [Js13kGames](http://js13kgames.com/) competition - 2014:  it's yet another view on the classic John Conway's game based on [my entry](http://js1k.com/2014-dragons/demo/1912) for the [JS1K](http://js1k.com) competition - 2014.

+Update: The game is submitted and accepted on Js13kGames.
+So you can try it [here.](http://js13kgames.com/entries/game-of-life-fight-to-the-death)

 ### Game

 Game Of Life: Fight To The Death is yet another view on the classic John Conway's game/model.
 If you know nothing about classics please read the Wikipedia [article](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) and if you want to extend your knowledge and get inspired please visit awesome [conwaylife.com](http://conwaylife.com/wiki/Main_Page)